andrelohmann/ansible-role-accounts/README.md

 Role Variables
 --------------

 Create an array with all users that need to be created on the system.
 You can set every parameter for the user that is available from http://docs.ansible.com/ansible/user_module.html.
 Also you can set every parameter (exept "user") for the key that is available from http://docs.ansible.com/ansible/authorized_key_module.html.
+The optional array "accounts_sshd_configs" allows to set sshd_config parameters.

     accounts_users:
     - name: __USERNAME__